 - discuss the operationalization of one- and multidimensional concepts;

-- describe the pros and cons of the taught methods of data collection;
+- describe the pros and cons of different data collection methods;

 - discuss the reliability and validity of measurements;

-- contribute to interdisciplinary research designs for the environmental sciences;
+- craft elaborated research designs in the environmental sciences.

 - workshops in which both lecturing and interactive learning take place in small groups;